The real Amazons: how the legendary warrior women inspired fighters, feminists and Wonder Woman

-The ancient Greeks absolutely knew that the Amazons were real – or, at least, that they had been.
+The ancient Greeks absolutely knew that Amazonian women were real – or, at least, that they had been.
 Heroes of old had encountered Amazons in the martial women’s kingdom, Themiscyra, on the southern shores of the Black Sea.
 Amazons had invaded Greece, their advance halted in a great battle.
 Herodotus related how they had been captured, carried away in Greek ships and escaped to the banks of the river Don, where they intermarried with Scythian tribesmen.

 No one knew where the name ‘Amazon’ came from, so the Greeks made up an etymology, claiming it derived from a-mazdos – without a breast: these fearsome women cut off their right breasts to remove an obstruction to the bowstring, it was claimed.
 How could all this not be true?